Lyczeq/my-tutorials/react/7.useEffect/index.md

 });
 ```

 Is there a use case for that?
 Of course, but it's pretty advanced one.
-To be honest, I never used that.ž
+To be honest, I never used that.

 ## Case 2: empty dependency array

-This is getting interesting - it will run only once, when component is registered into React - **mounted**.
+This is getting interesting - it will run only once, when component is mounted.

 ```jsx
 useEffect(() => {